gravity-platform/vagrant-centos-7-php/README.md

 vagrant plugin install vagrant-vbguest
 ```

 To use NFS you need a nfs-daemon.
 On Mac OS X you already have one.
-On Ubuntu exexecute the following command.
+On Ubuntu execute the following command.

 ```bash
 apt-get install nfs-kernel-server